-Staring at stars, a voice whispered, “Did you get response yet?”
+I was staring at stars, and a voice whispered, “Did you get a response yet?”

 I held my tears, kept my voice low, took a heavy breath.
-I tricked my mind to travel a few years ago.
+I tricked my mind into travelling a few years ago.

 One last time, I let the words flow.
 With all memories flashed, the words owned me.

-I grew up in fantasy world.
-My dad often reads me bed time stories of real world.
+I grew up in the fantasy world.
+My dad often reads me bedtime stories of the real world.
 He’d talk about death eaters, flying cars, prisons of Azkaban and Horcruxes.
-We talk how lucky we’re, to be immortal in our fantasy world.
+We talk about how lucky we’re, to be immortal in our fantasy world.

 One unusual night, he had to go to the real world.
 To save the good, from the bad.
 I was never told what’s bad, I assume it was death.
 We made our way to platform 9 3/4.

 I’d never know if my letters ever reach him.
-Mom says real world is light years away, up in the stars.
+Mom says the real world is light-years away, up in the stars.
 He shall be immortal, in me.

 I ask me every day, “Do I get a response?”